-I showed you the only other Star Pirate strip from my collection here.
+I showed you another Star Pirate strip here.
 The earlier story, from 1946, was signed by Murphy Anderson.
 This one isn't signed, and the art is a bit more polished, so it could be Murphy later on, after he'd worked more at this craft.

 What I like about this story is its look at the future based on its present.
 It's grounded in its 1940s origins.
 The devices seem exotic, but also contemporary.
 There was a mythology that grew up during and after World War II about "the world of the future," which looked a lot like the 1940s, but with science-fiction looking labor-saving devices, houses, and personal transportation.
 That mythology of the future didn't include the mythology of centaurs, though, which also appear in this story.